JaundreSmit/Siyafunda/README.md

 # Siyafunda

 ## Introduction
 Siyafunda is an online centralized platform designed for educators and learners to facilitate resource sharing and enhance accessibility.
 The platform enables institutions and educators to register and create an online space where students can access educational resources, tests, assignments, and communication tools.
-Educators and institutions can customize their experience by selecting only the services they need.

 ## Operating Environment
 The system is web-based and accessible through any modern web browser on both mobile and desktop platforms.
-Additionally, a lightweight mobile version may be developed for Android and iOS devices.

 ## User Roles
-- **System Admin**: Has unrestricted access to all parts of the system and can manage users and business-related functions if monetized.
+- **System Admin**: Has unrestricted access to all parts of the system and can manage users and business-related functions.
-- **System Developer**: Maintains system functionality and adds new features.
+- **System Developer**: Maintains system functionality and available modules.
-- **Moderator**: Assigned to an institution to manage site users, access, and resources.
+- **Moderator**: Assigned to manage files that are uploaded and moderate activity on the site.
 - **Educator**: Manages the resources, files, tests, and grading within their allocated section.
 - **Student**: Accesses resources, assignments, and communication tools provided by their educators.